 Click here for a review by Keith Ward in Notre Dame Philosophical Reviews (NDPR); here for a review by Robert Clarke in Culture and Dialogue; here for a review by Guy Bennett-Hunter, featured as “Book of the Month”, in The Expository Times; here for a review by Sebastian Gäb in Zeitschrift für philosophische Literatur; here for a review by William Franke and Chance Woods in The Year’s Work in Critical and Cultural Theory; and here for a review by Sameer Yadav in the Journal of Analytic Theology.

-- ‘Word and object: divine language.’
+- ‘Whereof One Cannot Speak.’
 In: Daniel Frank and Aaron Segal (ed.), Cambridge Critical Guide to Maimonides’s Guide of the Perplexed.
 Cambridge: CUP (forthcoming).